james-yf/Uni/cs2521/Notes/Makefiles.md

 > produces a `.o` file

-3. Assembly: The assembler **converts the assembly language file into machine code**.
+3. Assembly: The assembler **converts the assembly language file into machine code** and produces an object file `.o`.

 - Although compilation and assembly are considered as separate steps, the `-c` flag tells the compiler to compile the source code and      assemble it into an object file `.o`.
+We don't have to handle the two steps separately.

 3. Linking: